anteo/redmine_custom_workflows/README.md

 From a ZIP file:

 * Download the latest version of the plugin.
+* In case of an upgrade remove the original *plugins/redmine_custom_workflows* folder.
 * Unzip it to /plugins.

 From the Git repository: